ggomaeng/react-native-fan-button/README.md

 Android version is broken due to this issue: https://github.com/facebook/react-native/issues/3282

 If anyone knows a work-around, issue a flag.
-If anyone wants to resolve this in most clean way possible and submit a PR, I'd appreciate it! :-)
+If anyone wants to resolve this and submit a PR, I'd appreciate it! :-)

 ##Inspiration